What is a Climate Resilience Hub?

 Potential hub actions:

-- Make climate/emergency preparedness information available to patrons
+- Make climate/emergency preparedness information (provided by CREW) available to patrons

 - Host a yearly (or more frequent) event related to climate preparedness